greenelab/deep-review/sections/06_discussion.md

 empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
 Then, the model is fine-tuned by re-training networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts.

 Fine-tuning on specific biological datasets enables more focused predictions.
 For example, Min et al.
 [@tag:Min2016_deepenhancer] demonstrated how training on the experimentally validated FANTOM5 permissive enhancer dataset followed by fine-tuning on ENCODE enhancer datasets improved cell type-specific predictions, outperforming state-of-the-art results.
+`TODO: mention Basset`

 Related to transfer learning, a multimodal learning framework assumes simultaneous learning from various types of inputs, such as images and text.